adrn/ahw2017-ml/THEPLAN.md

 #### SDSS (BOSS) spectra:

-* 100,000 BOSS spectra from 100 plates (including sky fibers, etc.)
+* 100,000 BOSS spectra from 100 plates (including sky fibers, etc.) and their inverse-variance arrays.
+All are on the same wavelength grid.
 * Catalog info from the spectroscopic pipeline for all targets (from `specObj-dr14.fits`)
 * Photometric info from the photometric pipeline for all targets (from the